 - In the oft-forgotten manga version of Excel Saga, Excel at one point tells Hyatt, "You were in a tight spot back there, Ha-Chan!
 If I hadn't jumped in, you would a' been buried... then murdered... then defiled!" to which Hyatt can only respond, "In exactly that order?"

-- In Dead Man the character Cole Wilson was known to have killed, fucked, and ate his parents.
+- In Dead Man the character Cole Wilson was known to have killed, raped, and eaten his parents.
 In that order.

-- From the original Planet of the Apes: "If they catch you, they will dissect you.
+- From the original Planet of the Apes (1968): "If they catch you, they will dissect you.
 And kill you.
 In that order." note

 - The first movie of Brazilian comedy group Casseta & Planeta: "Go out with your hands up and suicide!
 Not necessarily in that order!" (two character react with "They got us!
 We're FUBAR!"
 "Not necessarily in that order!")

 - In Money Train, Wesley Snipes' and Woody Harrelson's characters get chewed out by their unhealthily aggressive supervisor for misconduct.
 Patterson (the supervisor) claims that if they screw up again, he's going to "fuck them dead".
 W & W then discuss and try to figure out if he meant fucking them before or after they're dead.
 They come to the conclusion that "Either way it's a pain in the ass".
 Later in the film, Wesley makes a point that they need to stay one step ahead of "That necrophiliac Patterson".

 - In Hannibal this is referenced in the following exchange regarding Hannibal's interest in Special Agent Clarice Starling: